ameba23/ngram-pwgen/readme.md

 However since i wanted as big a word-pool as possible I decided to just grab the english dictionary by doing `aspell dump master > words.txt` and then generated ngrams with `ngram-word-generator words.txt words_wt.json`.

+I wrote a script to make the word length vary, and check that the generated words are not actual english words.

 Heres some sample output with word length set to between 5 and 10 characters:
 ```
 $ node p.js